LionFire/Docs/core/index.rst

 Core
 ====

-A collection of common utilities and small frameworks.
+A collection of minimalistic utilities and nano-frameworks that are too small to have their own framework.

 LionFire.Extensions.Runtime
 ---------------------------